Skip to main content

 value: "true"

-Customers should exercise caution before attempting to add tolerations to their Pods to ensure workloads always run on healthy Nodes.
+Use caution before adding tolerations to your Pods, so workloads continue to run on healthy Nodes.

 SUNK-specific scheduling

 To prevent contention with other Pods that request GPU access while long-running slurmd Pods are active, SUNK adds a new GPU resource to Kubernetes, sunk.coreweave.com/accelerator, in addition to the nvidia.com/gpu resource provided by NVIDIA’s plugin.
-Because the GPU has two different resource names, Kubernetes tracks the consumption separately, which allows Slurm Pods to request the same underlying GPU as other Kubernetes Pods.
+Because the GPU has two different resource names, Kubernetes tracks the consumption separately, which lets Slurm Pods request the same underlying GPU as other Kubernetes Pods.
 However, this requires SUNK to manage GPU contention instead of the Kubernetes scheduler.
 SUNK manages the contention with a taint called sunk.coreweave.com/lock.
-SUNK applies this taint to Nodes by making a call to slurm-syncer during the Prolog phase.
+SUNK applies this taint to Nodes through a call to slurm-syncer during the Prolog phase.

 SUNK's lock taint